 What it is: The writer behind the Thrift Shop Romantic is self-professed “packrat descendant” Jenn Thorson, who advises how to find vintage, Victorian and romantic decor on the cheap.
 For those in Western Pennsylvania and Eastern Ohio, the site suggests thrift shop, antique store and flea market resources.

-Why We Love It: Jenn is an excellent do-it-yourselfer, but her oft-humorous accounts of the process are unabashedly human, which is inspirational to those hesitant to tackle a project themselves.
-And some of her thrift store finds are hilarious, such as Better Homes and Garden’s 1971 book on decorating ideas under $100.
+Why We Love It: Jenn is excellent at do-it-yourself, but her humor also shines through.
+If you're hesitant to start, she'll help you get over that hesitation.
+Some of her thrift store finds are hilarious, such as Better Homes and Garden’s 1971 decorating ideas under $100.
 Three words: Victorian robot bathroom.

 Why We Love It: The Making It Yours category of the site is genius.
 Balch photographs a single piece of furniture and shows readers through mood boards – which include purchasing information – how to work the piece into five different rooms of the house.

 What It Is: Young married couple Sherry and John Petersik blog through Young House Love about their home improvement projects that they tackle themselves.
-While most postings require major home renovations, which wouldn’t be allowed in apartments, the blog offers tips on transforming furniture pieces and discovering new art ideas.
+While many posts require renovations, apartment dwellers can take advantage of tips on transforming furniture pieces and discovering new art ideas.

 Why We Love It: After nationally recognized interviews and appearances on HGTV and CNN, you might think these two don’t need any more exposure.
 Oh, but they do.
 Even the smallest, most drab spaces would benefit from the how-to’s found on the site, such as how to transform an ugly mirror, paint any piece of furniture, decorate in stages and upholster a headboard.